nicklalone/nicklalone.github.io/_pages/about.md

 I have a background in Sociology that was messed up by a PhD in Human-Computer Interaction.
 As a result, I am often stuck between social and technical concerns.
 I can write code, work with hardware, and other technical objects; however, I am equally capable in the social life of those technical objects, how technology influences and is influenced by society, and other types of issues that keep us uncomfortable and saying things like, "This isn't intuitive" or "Do your research."

 Some may ask why i'm in a games program.
 This is an interesting question.
 Generally, we spend our lives as children playing in order to learn how to live in the world we will become an adult in.
 Once we become an adult, the way we define play tends to mean that we no longer are playing but are doing.
 And yet, this is very far from the truth.
-I am in a games program because I can still consider how we play, how games can play, and what impact professionalism has on play
+I am in a games program because I can still consider how we play, how games can play, and what impact professionalism has on play.

 Below, i've tried to write a plain english description of my work, its goals, its aims, and philosophy.
 After that, i've tried to translate my work into the disciplines I send my work to.